floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

         # Assert
         assert np.array_equal(x_position, np.array([[1, 3], [5, 7]]))

 Fixtures are a quite powerful tool since they are modular and can also request other fixtures.
+In a nutshell they can be understood as minimal examples of e.g. data-level objects such as XY, Events, or Code.
+But compared to the normal objects, they are much clearer and are still able to test the full functionality of the methods.
+Of course, they look different depending on the method tested.

 When to create fixtures?
 ~~~~~~~~~~~~~~~~~~~~~~~~
 In case you are writing multiple tests that all make use of the same underlying test data, then it can be advantageous to create a fixture.
 Otherwise it is common to arrange the data inside your testing function.

+.. _Where to create fixtures?:

 Where to create fixtures?
 ~~~~~~~~~~~~~~~~~~~~~~~~~